-The Peabody has celebrated the return of three missing artifacts, most notably the Etowah monolithic axe.
+The Peabody has celebrated the return of four missing artifacts, most notably the Etowah monolithic axe.
 The Boston Globe recently covered the story.

-At least three artifacts remain missing, including two engraved shell disks and one ceramic smoking pipe.
+At least two engraved shell disks remain at large.
 A $2,500 reward is being offered for information that leads to the recovery of the missing artifacts.

 These objects were excavated at the Etowah and Little Egypt sites in Georgia between 1925 and 1928 by Warren K. Moorehead, then-director of the Peabody Institute.
 The Etowah and Little Egypt sites date from AD 1000 to AD 1550.
 Southeastern sites of this period are linked to modern-day Native American tribes through the Creek language.
 Many of the objects are funerary belongings and subject to repatriation under the Native American Graves Protection and Repatriation Act (NAGPRA).

 Object: Hightower or Big Toco style shell gorget